vyedin/vyedin.github.io/index.md

 * I'm interested in working with early-stage companies dedicated to building a more equitable society, economy, and democracy 💪
 * I'm available for consulting/contract work on select projects 📈
-* If you're looking for help building your product, or if you'd like me to speak at your next event, get in touch! [nina@vyed.in](mailto:nina@vyed.in) 💌
+* If you're looking for help building your product, or if you'd like me to speak at your next event, get in touch: [nina@vyed.in](mailto:nina@vyed.in) 💌

 You can find me on [keybase](https://keybase.io/vyedin), [github](https://github.com/vyedin), [linkedin](https://www.linkedin.com/in/vyedin/), and occasionally [twitter](https://twitter.com/vyedin).
 My resume is [here](/assets/resumes/nina-resume-2021.pdf).